 --Stop smoking, unless it will make recovery too difficult.

---Feed your spirit with prayer, meditation and by helping others.
+--Feed your spirit with prayer, quiet time and by helping others.

 I know you can succeed in recovering from addiction!